Why Is Melbourne Home to the Best Coffee in Australia

 Coffee making

 The truth is that no one really knows how coffee came about.
-The origins of our relationship with coffee have been absent from living memory for so long that it’s impossible to trace who or exactly where it started.
 Before it became one of the best things to do in Melbourne, it’s most likely that it began in the ancient coffee forests of the Ethiopian plateau.

 African legends suggest that a goat herder named Kaldi noticed his livestock consuming the berries and were active well into the early hours of the morning.
 After chewing on them himself, Kaldi found that the drink gave him unexplainable energy and took them to a nearby monastery.
 The monks disapproved and threw the beans into the fire, filling the monastery with an insatiable aroma.
 The roasted beans were dissolved in water, and so the birth of coffee began.